soverenio/docs/docs/index.md

 Soveren Agent consists of several parts:

 * **Interceptors** which are distributed to all worker nodes of the cluster through the [DaemonSet](https://kubernetes.io/docs/concepts/workloads/controllers/daemonset/).
 They capture the traffic from virtual interfaces of the pods with the help of a [packet capturing](https://www.tcpdump.org/) mechanism;
 * **Messaging system** which receives data from the Interceptors.
-Consists of a [Kafka](https://kafka.apache.org/) instance (stores request/response data) and Digger (passes data to the detection and further to the Soveren Cloud)
+Consists of a [Kafka](https://kafka.apache.org/) instance which stores request/response data, and Digger which passes data to the detection and further to the Soveren Cloud;
 * **Sensitive Data Detector** (or simply Detector) which discovers data types and their sensitivity with the help of proprietary machine learning algorithms.

 Metadata about the requests and responses is sent to Soveren Cloud.
 This metadata contains information about how the payload was structured (what fields), which sensitive data types were detected, and which services were involved in the communication.
 No part of the actual payload values is included in the metadata.